-The members of our Audit Committee are Christopher Hodgson (Chair), R. William McFarland and Lauren Templeton, all of whom are independent and financially literate.
-Mr. Hodgson has significant experience with financial statement disclosure as the former Lead Director for the Brick Ltd. and as a member of the audit committees of Helios Fairfax Partners Corporation and Recipe Unlimited Corporation.
+The members of our Audit Committee are R. William McFarland (Chair), Christopher Hodgson and Lauren Templeton, all of whom are independent and financially literate.
 Mr. McFarland is a chartered professional accountant and a former partner and Chief Executive Officer of PricewaterhouseCoopers LLP (Canada).
 He also has extensive audit experience, having previously led the Greater Toronto Area audit practice at PricewaterhouseCoopers LLP (Canada).
 Through his previous work, Mr. McFarland has gained significant experience with financial statement disclosure.
-Ms. Templeton has gained significant experience with financial statement advisor and her serving on the audit committee, investment committee or finance advisory board of various institutions.
+Mr. Hodgson has significant experience with financial statement disclosure as the former Lead Director for the Brick Ltd. and as a member of the audit committees of Helios Fairfax Partners Corporation and Recipe Unlimited Corporation.
+Ms. Templeton has gained significant experience with financial statements and accounting principles through her work as an investment advisor and her serving on the audit committee, investment committee or finance advisory board of various institutions.
 For additional information concerning Messrs.
-Hodgson and McFarland and Ms. Templeton, please see the information above under "Election of Directors".
+McFarland and Hodgson and Ms. Templeton, please see the information above under "Election of Directors".